Skip to main content

 1. Animals that are not allowed as pets in New York State, or in the Town of Oswego are not allowed as support animals.

-Process once approved by Accessibility Resources or Human Resources
+Process once approved by Accessibility Resources and Residence Life and Housing

 1. Residence Life and Housing will notify roommate(s), and other residents as appropriate.